Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 - gpt-4o-2024-05-13
 - gpt-4o-2024-08-06

-Each combination of model and code wrapping strategy was benchmarked 5 times.
+Each combination of model and code wrapping strategy was benchmarked 5 times on all 133 problems.

 ### Overall coding skill